 The fiduciary fund financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
-Revenues are recorded when earned, and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
+Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
+Fiduciary funds are not included in the government wide statements.